 If you are:

-- Contemplating bringing a claim against an estate, on behalf of yourself or your children;
+contemplating bringing a claim against an estate, on behalf of yourself or your children;

-we can provide you with robust advice as to whether the claim is likely to succeed and a strategy that both protects you and that you are comfortable with in a dispute that may well involve close family members.
+we can provide you with robust advice as to whether the claim is likely to succeed and a strategy that protects you and that you are comfortable with in a dispute that may well involve close family members.

-Our approach includes using alternatives to contested court proceedings including mediation where appropriate and not losing sight of the emotional impact the involvement of lawyers can have at such a difficult time.
+Our approach includes using alternatives to contested court proceedings including mediation, where appropriate, and not losing sight of the emotional impact the involvement of lawyers can have at such a difficult time.